GeertjanWielenga/OJETCourse/Part-018/README.md

 http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=home&demo=rootLayoutNav

-In header module, an Offcanvas component is defined, with ojNavigationList and ojButton.
+From main.js and index.html, an Offcanvas component is managed, with ojNavigationList and ojButton.

 Reference: